 At this point, he will grab her by the scruff of the neck and mount her.
 He does this to keep her in position and prevent her from biting him while the event is taking place.
 He then thrusts his pelvis against her until he penetrates her with his penis for 3 to 20 seconds.

-As the male ejaculates the female will let out one or more loud screams.
+As the male ejaculates, the female will let out one or more loud screams.
 The male's barbed penis scratches her insides and induces ovulation.
-The scratching is painful and makes her scream.
-Pregnancy will not occur without this stimulation so the first mating will often not produce kittens.
+The scratching is painful, but pregnancy will not occur without this stimulation.
+Eggs aren't released from the ovaries until after the male has ejaculated, so the first mating will often not produce kittens.